 In America, the Vietnam war has always been a very touchy subject.
 Even today, many people who fought in the war are suffering from the effects of that war.

-The main reason for the involvement of the United States in the Vietnam War was the belief in the Domino theory; the Domino theory was a principle used to describe the effects for the world if Vietnam fell to communism.
-If Vietnam became communist, then the rest of Asia, New Zealand, and even Australia would also eventually become communist.
+The main reason for the involvement of the United States in the Vietnam War was the belief in the Domino theory; the Domino theory was a principle used to describe the effects on the world if Vietnam fell to communism.
+If Vietnam became communist, the rest of Asia, New Zealand, and Australia would eventually become communist.
 At the time, American leaders felt they were fighting for the survival of democracy throughout the world.

 The Main Reason For USA Involvement in Vietnam – The Backstory

 The main reason for the U.S. involvement in Vietnam was the U.S. believed in the Domino theory that if Vietnam were allowed to fall to communism, so would the rest of Asia and the world.